 Qualifications and Experience

-Choosing a therapist can feel like a big step.
+Choosing a therapist is an important step.
 Alongside finding someone you feel comfortable with, it’s also important to know that your therapist is properly trained, ethically grounded, and committed to ongoing learning.
 Below you’ll find a clear overview of my professional training, specialist experience, and ongoing professional development.

 Professional Training

 The counselling and psychotherapy profession is not government‑regulated in the UK, which means training routes can vary widely.
-Any reputable therapist should be open about their qualifications, insurance, and professional memberships — and happy to answer questions about them.
+Reputable therapists are open about their qualifications, insurance, and professional memberships — and happy to answer questions about them.

 My core professional training includes: